brownrabbit0207/wordpress_food/readme.txt

 * Mobile-first, Responsive Layout
 * Custom Colors
 * Custom Header
-* Social Links
-* Post Formats
-* The GPL v2.0 or later license. :) Use it to make something cool.

-For more information about Twenty Sixteen please go to https://codex.wordpress.org/Twenty_Sixteen.

-== Installation ==

-1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Type in Twenty Sixteen in the search form and press the 'Enter' key on your keyboard.
-3. Click on the 'Activate' button to use your new theme right away.
-4. Go to https://codex.wordpress.org/Twenty_Sixteen for a guide on how to customize this theme.
-5. Navigate to Appearance > Customize in your admin panel and customize to taste.

-== Copyright ==

 Twenty Sixteen WordPress Theme, Copyright 2014-2015 WordPress.org Twenty Sixteen is distributed under the terms of the GNU GPL